 The project reduces the amount of impervious surface and non-native species on site, implements low-impact design to manage stormwater runoff and serves as an educational resource available at this library branch.
-Staff recommends that the Urban Design Committee recommend that the Planning Commission approve the final design with the following conditions:
+The Urban Design Committee recommends that the Planning Commission approve the final design with the following conditions:

-- To ensure compliance with the Urban Design Guidelines, the applicant submit a final planting plan to staff that reflects/ confirms the following: - Only native tree species that do not produce acorns, berries, or other fruits are being utilized as street trees and in parking lots - Mature height and spacing of proposed plantings will not interfere with overhead wires and existing lighting.
+To ensure compliance with the Urban Design Guidelines, the applicant confirm with staff that the mature height and spacing of proposed plantings will not interfere with overhead wires and existing lighting.